New Video of "Warrior Cat"!

 You can check out my blog post reminiscing about my personal contact with Cecil in childhood and thereafter.
 Plus there you can find a written version of the poem we just recorded.
 Reading it, I see it took on another life in multiple dimensions existing in this musical dialogue with pianist Scott.

-Here's where you can hear (stream, download, share) this exciting music:
+Here's some of where you can hear (stream, download, share) this exciting music, or see all platform links at right:

 Please let me know how you like it!
 And share this post!